void-linux/void-packages/CONTRIBUTING.md

 Most pull requests should only contain a single package and dependencies which are not part of void-packages yet.

-If you make updates to packages containing a soname bump you also need to revbump all packages that are dependant.
-Those packages should also be part of the same pull request.
+If you make updates to packages containing a soname bump, you also need to update `common/shlibs` and revbump all packages that are dependant.
+There should be a commit for each package revbump, and those commits should be part of the same pull request.

 When you make changes to your pull request, please *do not close and reopen your pull request*.
 Instead, just forcibly git push, overwriting any old commits.
 Closing and opening your pull requests repeatedly spams the Void maintainers.